lokeshgadesula/Predicting-Burnout-in-GitHub-Discussions-Using-NLP-and-Sentiment-Analysis/README.md

 ## Usage

 1. Prepare the dataset by converting the JSON files from the PowerToys project into a suitable format (CSV recommended).
-2. Run sentiment analysis and burnout detection scripts:
+2. Run sentiment analysis and burnout detection scripts.